anandnet/build-HM/README.md

 # Steps:
 * Fork this repo
 * Go to Action Tab
-* Seclect the workflow you want to run
+* Select the workflow you want to run
 * Run Workflow
 * Wait till workflow get completed
 * Open completed workflow from logs